Our students, faculty, and staff come from backgrounds as diverse as there are human fingerprints.

 Middlebury College strives to create a safe space for lesbian, gay, bisexual, trans*, queer, questioning, and ally (LGBTQQA…) community members.
 We have many active and welcoming resources for lesbian, gay, bisexual, trans*, queer, and questioning individuals and allies.

 These resources are not exhaustive, as we are always adding and updating the information.
-If you have any questions, can't find something, or have a suggestion for a resource please contact Jennifer Herrera, assistant director of Student Activities at email@example.com.
+If you have any questions, can't find something, or have a suggestion for a resource please contact Jennifer Herrera, associate director of the Intercultural Center at email@example.com.